ideak/intel-gpu-tools/README.md

 These tools generally must be run as root, except for the ones that just decode dumps.

-**debugger/**

-This tool is to be used to do shader debugging.
-It acts like a debug server accepting connections from debug clients such as mesa.
-The connections is made with unix domain sockets, and at some point it would be nice if this directory contained a library for initiating connections with debug clients..

-The debugger must be run as root: "sudo debugger/eudb"

 **docs/**

 Contains the automatically generated igt-gpu-tools libraries